-The buyer is actively looking for a solution for their needs and they are going online to look at your website to evaluate your business.
+At this stage, the buyer is actively looking for a solution for their needs and going online to view your website and evaluate your business.

 Your website should answer many of the pre-sales questions prospective clients are looking for and allow them to become more familiar with your business.

 Another aspect in this stage is that the website can help to self-qualify leads, filtering out the ones that are not a good fit and being contacted by high-quality customers, that have a greater chance of becoming a sale.